rjkoeman1956/covid_dashboard/README.md

 1. Corona:
 The original assignment with Corona overviews.
    1. Selection by year
    2. Selection Total Reported, Hospital Admission and Deceased.
 This option can be selected combined
    3. Level: Netherlands, all provinces and per Povincie.
    4. For the provinces it is possible to select on Municipalities of Months.
    5. Charts are shown based on the selections via the Covid_Dashbord_presenter module.

 2. Heatmap:
 The first addition to the original assignment.
 Here too it is about direct Corona effects.
    1. Selection by year
    2. Selection on: Total Reported, Hospital Admission of Deceased.
    3. Selection on Provincis or Municipalities
    4. The output is a heat map of the Netherlands based on the selections via the Covid_Dashbord_presenter module.

 3. Sewage:
 The second addition to the original assignment.
 This is about measured Corona pollution in the sewage water.
    1. Selection on year.
    3. Selection on Provincis or Municipalities
    4. The output is a heat map of the Netherlands based on the selections via the Covid_Dashbord_presenter module.

 4. Download new data:
-This is about downloading files from the RIVM site and save these in /data/csv
+This is about downloading files
+   1. from the RIVM site and save these in /data/csv
+   2. Download CBS
+      1. Provinciegrenzen van Nederland save these in /data/shapefiles
+      2. Buurt en gemeente save these in /data/shapefiles/WijkBuurtkaart_2024_v1

 This project consists of the following modules: